wangcongcong123/wangcongcong123.github.io/_posts/2019-09-17-Run-AllenNLP-on-Windows.md

 If you aspire to be a NLP researcher, this wonderful library is highly recommended as starting point in terms of programing NLP.
 Anyway, it is a good tool for running reproducible experiments which I think is pretty much important for not only NLP reseachers but researchers in other areas.
 More about its contribution to reproducibility, [the slides by Joel Grus](https://docs.google.com/presentation/d/1ivK8AKgz8Hx-ZYzPC9gJyQK6tzuhR3UuhCEajFGJDlA/edit) are good references.
 To start AllenNLP, there are a number of good tutorials available on [its git repository page](https://github.com/allenai/allennlp).

 Although I have played some time with AllenNLP on Mac OS and Linux, unfortunately, the library is still unavailable for Windows.
-Especially, it is an important need for me to conduct experiments with AllenNLP directly on my GPU-supported Windows.
+Especially, it is an important need for me to conduct experiments with AllenNLPdirectly on my GPU-supported Windows.
 This blog provides a way of making a detour to enable AllenNLP run on Windows.
 Instructions are below.

 Please go to [the code repository](https://github.com/wangcongcong123/AllenNLPonWins), where readme file contains all details.